Getting smart with geofences

 By placing a geofence around a park, you can keep track of vehicles and assets that have entered these geofences.
 Having your mower as a tracked asset in the Smartrak map will allow it to trigger an event when it enters a geofenced park or region.
 By keeping track of when the geofence was last entered/exited by your mowers, you can quickly tell the last time the lawn was maintained, helping ensure you're maintaining a schedule and monitoring these tasks in a more automated manner.

 Using geofences coupled with our proof of activity report provides further insights surrounding the use of vehicles within geofences.
-For example, with the above mower, you could record the amount of time a secondary input (mower blades) has been operating, thereby looking into utilisation within regions.
-Other examples would be sprayer units and recording the regions in which they are being used, this can ensure oversight that restricted or protected zones aren't being sprayed in.
+For example, with the above mower, you could record the amount of time a secondary input (mower blades) has been operating, thereby looking into utilisation within a location.
+Other examples would be sprayer units and recording the area in which they are being used, this can ensure oversight that restricted or protected zones aren't being sprayed in.

 Disaster zoning

 Temporary disaster/danger zoning can be a great way to ensure your staff a kept out of harm's way.
 In the event of bushfires, flooding or earthquakes there may be regions that are too dangerous to enter.
-By placing Geofences surrounding these areas, you can monitor traffic who may unknowingly enter these regions, receive notifications and if needed direct staff away from these danger zones.
+By placing geofences surrounding these areas, you can monitor traffic that unknowingly enters these areas, receive notifications and if needed direct staff away from these danger zones.

 Related Articles